KeivanS/Anharmonic-lattice-dynamics/docs/source/theory.rst

 code file ’VA_math.f95’ and the convergence has been verified by different k-mesh size choices.

+Comment: need to modify some custom.css for correct labelling format(?)

 ..
 [Ref] G. Leibfried and W. Ludwig, in Solid State Physics, edited by F. Seitz and D. Turnbull (Academic, New York, 1961), Vol. 12.